The Cyan Language: Loops, Ifs, and other Statements

-We can use all features at the same time: \begin{cyan} :clubMembers Array<Person>; ... :firstMemberName String = (clubMembers?[0]? ?.name) ifNil: "no member"; \end{cyan}

 The {\tt if} and the {\tt while} statements were added to the language to make programming easier.
-The syntax of these statements is shown in this example: \begin{cyan} if ( n s = "even" ] else [ // the else part is optional s = "odd" ]; :i = 0; while ( i < 5 ) [ Out println: i; ++i ] \end{cyan}
+The syntax of these statements are shown in this example: \begin{cyan} if n s = "even" } else { // the else part is optional s = "odd" } var i = 0; while i < 5 { Out println: i; ++i } \end{cyan} The {\tt \}} that closes a {\tt while} statement should be either in the same line as keyword {\tt while} or in the same column as it.
+There should be no semicolon after the closing {\tt \}}.